top of page

 After a few days—or weeks, depending on your climate—you’ll have strong, earthy bricks that can be stacked, mortared with earthen mortar, or used in creative projects.
 Think benches, walls, or a rocket stove.

-In this video you will see a step by step guide on how we are making bricks with the cob mixture we made in the previous video:
+In this video, you will see a step-by-step guide on how we are making bricks with the cob mixture we made in the previous video:

 3. Building a Rocket Stove with Your Adobe Bricks